 Government spending is assumed to be determined by legislators and a whole host of political factors that neoclassical Keynesian economists do not attempt to explain.
 Nevertheless, we can now add government spending to the consumption function, the level of planned investment spending, and the level of net exports to obtain the aggregate expenditures function as follows:

-Figure 13.27 shows that the addition of government spending raises the equilibrium real GDP above the level that would exist in a private, open economy.
+Figure 13.27 shows that the addition of government spending raises the equilibrium real GDP above the level that would exist without a government sector.

 It should be rather obvious now why Keynes advocated increased government spending during the Great Depression.
 By increasing government spending, it is possible to increase aggregate output and employment.
 With a purely private economy stuck at an unemployment equilibrium, government spending can move the economy closer to full employment.
 Alternatively, reducing government spending during a recession would only worsen the situation by reducing aggregate output and employment in an already weak economy.

-We also need to incorporate the other side of the mixed economy, which is the ability of the government to impose taxes.
+We also need to incorporate the ability of the government to impose taxes.
 To keep the model relatively simple, we will assume that the government collects a lump sum tax (T) from the households each year.
 That is, the government does not tax incomes at a particular rate like 20% but rather declares that it will collect a lump sum amount of $200 billion from the households regardless of aggregate income.
 We thus add the following equation to identify this constant amount of taxes collected.